silvestrodecaro/puppeteer-cluster-with-fingerprints/README.md

 # Puppeteer Cluster with Fingerprints

-This is a "template" repo that you can use to run multiple instances with unique fingerprints with the [puppeteer-with-fingerprints](https://github.com/CheshireCaat/puppeteer-with-fingerprints) library in conjunction with [puppeteer-cluster](https://github.com/thomasdondorf/puppeteer-cluster).
+This is a "template" repository that you can use to run multiple instances with unique fingerprints using the [puppeteer-with-fingerprints](https://github.com/CheshireCaat/puppeteer-with-fingerprints) library in conjunction with [puppeteer-cluster](https://github.com/thomasdondorf/puppeteer-cluster).
 For more details, check out their repositories, and most importantly, support them.

 ## Installation